How to bulk create documents from CSV and Excel spreadsheet rows

 The last step of the flow is Start document generation process.

 This action starts a Documents process that creates and sends the generated Excel file via Outlook.
+To configure the process follow the steps below.

 Register or log in to your Plumsail account to start configuring the process.